Lynsiearagon/PinPointPerfection/README.md

     - Begin coding basic functionality for Recommendation instance
     - Test

-- Weekend:
+- Weekend
     - Find all desired oil patterns for pattern library and convert to JSON files
     - Find all desired bowling ball files for ball library and convert to JSON files
     - Find and save all corresponding images for aforementioned files
     - Continue coding basic functionality if needed
     - Test
     - begin coding ball recommendation logic
     - Test

 - Monday
     - Continue coding recommendation logic